 Jenny works primarily with independent and self-publishing authors to take their manuscripts from woe to go.

 Experienced as a substantive book editor – structure, style and story – in both fiction and non-fiction, she can work on your manuscript at any stage of the writing process.
-She also evaluates and reviews manuscripts, and speaks about editing and publishing.
+She also speaks about editing and publishing, and is working on several plays and screenplays.

 If you want an editor who will dig deep and work with you to tell the best story possible, then contact Jenny today.